 Sometimes, learning consultants help with more pressing issues.
 They can run reports, troubleshoot bugs or issues, and even make suggestions for new features, based on your needs.
 (For example, our newest version of Thinkzoom was developed directly from the feedback of our current clients.)

 Content and training experts.

 Of course, technology is not the only thing our learning consultants know.
 They often make course recommendations based on the goals of our clients and the problems they identify as needing a solution.
 For example, one client of ours is a large bottling company with a large number of employees making deliveries in trucks over the summer.
 Their learning consultant recommended the course “Working in Hot Weather,” which had just launched that August and had some important tips for those employees.
-Our learning consultants often provide training for admins, too, so that the transition to the new system is as smooth as can be.

 We’re Proud of Our Learning Consultants

 Do you get the feeling that I’m duly impressed with our learning consultants?
 In fact, I think they are one of the main things that sets us apart from other eLearning providers.
 If you would like to schedule a demo so you can check out our LMS and meet one of our learning consultants, simply contact our sales team or you can sign up for a full-featured, full library trial of Thinkzoom, our LMS, and check it out on your own.